dermesser/uvco/README.md

 * File functionality (`read`, `write`, `mkdir`, `unlink`, ...)
 * A libcurl integration, allowing e.g. HTTP(S) downloads.
 * A threadpool for synchronous or CPU-bound tasks
+* A `SelectSet` for polling multiple promises at once

 ## Context